gaps-closure/gaps-closure.github.io/docs/C/03-01-annotations.md

 - what each taint means and how they are applied
 - non-intuitive weirdness about needing cdf for remotelevel == level
 - explain why taints are specified under cdf
+- pointer to cle schema in appendix

 **TODO: ask Tony/Rajesh about ARQ params**

 ### TAGs

+- explain what tags are and how they are generated